Jared Waerea-Hargreaves: 2015

 On 24 January, Waerea-Hargreaves was the co-captain of Roosters 2015 Auckland Nines squad alongside Mitchell Pearce.
 On 13 February, he played for the NRL All Stars in the 2015 All Stars match.
 The NRL All Stars lost 20–6 to the Indigenous All Stars.
 In round 23, against the Parramatta Eels, Waerea-Hargreaves scored one of the best solo tries of the season, scoring a crucial try by steamrolling two defenders and brushed off two more to score next to the posts in the Roosters 28–18 win.
 In the next match against the Brisbane Broncos, his season ended after he suffered a knee injury.
 Waerea-Hargreaves finished the year with him playing in 19 matches and scoring 2 tries.

 2016

 In round 9, against the Newcastle Knights, Waerea-Hargreaves made his return for the Roosters from injury, playing off the interchange bench in the 38–0 win at the Sydney Football Stadium.
 Waerea-Hargreaves finished the 2016 NRL season with him playing in 14 matches for the Roosters.
-On 6 September 2016, Waerea-Hargreaves was added to the New Zealand national rugby league team train-on squad for the 2016 Four Nations.